gordonmurray/gittwork/readme.md

 1. Clone the repository
 2. Copy the file called .env.example to .env and set your own TEAMWORK_URL and TEAMWORK_APIKEY
+3. Give the /logs folder write permissions
-3. Point one or more webhooks in Teamwork Projects to webhooks.php
+4. Point one or more webhooks in Teamwork Projects to webhooks.php

 ## Current Features